-We are looking at several measures across the school to safeguard against rising costs, these include energy reduction, solar PV generation onsite, refurbishment of our main block windows and roof, curriculum design, increasing sixth form numbers and a review of all support services.
+In the education sector we continue to feel the effects of the cost of living crisis and rising salary costs.
+Our ongoing strategy to safeguard against rising costs include energy reduction, solar PV generation onsite, refurbishment of our main block windows and roof, curriculum design, increasing sixth form numbers and a review of all support services.